 The religion of The Goddess does not accept the Ten Commandments as either god-given, or as a code by which men should govern their lives.
 And for good reason.
 They were not given by any god to Moses, and did not exist until at least 1,000 years after Moses was claimed to have lived.
 But more importantly, under Mosaic Law, violation of any of the Ten Commandments was punishable by death.

 When the Ten Commandments are compared with the principles by which the ancient Egyptians governed their lives, the laws of the Judaeo-Christian-Moslem world are barbaric and meaningless.
-The principle that governs the "True Egyptian" is Maat--a religious principle which is more than justice, it is Divine-Justice, personified in the Goddess, (NTRT) Maat, who exemplifies the eternal laws of the universe as, Right and Truth.
+The principle that governs the "True Egyptian" is Maat which is a religious principle that is more than justice, it is Divine-Justice, personified in the Goddess, (NTRT) Maat, who exemplifies the eternal laws of the universe as, Right and Truth.

-In the weighing of the wrongs man does in this life against the intent of his heart, Maat makes a distinction between sins and transgressions.
-A sin is a violation of the laws of the Gods and Goddesses.
-That is, laws pertain to the ordinances and requirements which the Gods and Goddesses have given for their worship.
+In the weighing of the wrongs man does in this life against the intent of his heart, Maat makes a distinction between transgressions and violations of the laws of the Gods and Goddesses, that is, laws that pertain to the ordinances and requirements which the Gods and Goddesses have given for their worship.
 This also extends to the commitment one makes to the Neters or Gods and the respect one holds for their gifts.